lokijota/Azure-RPi-BME680/DeviceUploadData.md

 When you save and exit, the command above will be executed every minute, and upload the readings (typically 20 files at a time, considering they are recorded every 3 seconds).

+6. Clean up the uploaded files - as above, do `crontab -e` and add this to the end:

+`*/2 * * * * rm /home/pi/bsec_bme680_linux/data/uploaded*.csv`

+This will remove the uploaded files every two minutes.
+See here for more detail on the crontab string: https://crontab.guru/every-2-minutes .

-## TBD
+## To be done

-**TBD** clear up the uploaded files.

-**TBD** - how to set up your Azure IotHub -- create it and an IoT Device.
-Add a new instructions step.
-Maybe link to this: https://docs.microsoft.com/en-gb/learn/modules/remotely-monitor-devices-with-azure-iot-hub/2-create-iot-hub-device-id?pivots=csharp

-**TBD** avoid race condition as per here: https://www.cyberciti.biz/faq/how-to-run-cron-job-every-minute-on-linuxunix/
+How to avoid race conditions in cron jobs as per here: https://www.cyberciti.biz/faq/how-to-run-cron-job-every-minute-on-linuxunix/ .
+This is a detail.